daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 }
 ~~~

-First of all, the portal surfaces are also tagged "Portal" because it's easier to compare tags than layers inside the code.
+First, the portal surfaces are also tagged "Portal" because it's easier to compare tags than layers inside the code.
 We'll start off by grabbing a reference to the Portal we've just fired at and ensure it exists, then get a reference to the exit portal.

 ~~~csharp
 var inPortal = hit.collider.GetComponent<Portal>();